knpuniversity/symfony2-series/knpu/mind-tricks.rst

         {# ... #}
     {% endblock %}

-Actually, it's an object called `GlobalVariables`_, which you can check out yourself.
-So when you need one of these things, remember that app variable!
+It's actually an object called `GlobalVariables`_, which you can check out yourself.
+So when you need one of these things, remember ``app``!

 .. tip::

-    You can remove this code after trying it out - it's just an example of how you can access the request and session data - it doesn't add anything real to our project.
+    Remove this code after trying it out - it's just an example of how you can access the request and session data - it doesn't add anything real to our project.

 The block Twig Function
 -----------------------

-For cool thing #4, head to our base template.
-Right now, the title tag is pretty boring: I can either replace it entirely in a child template or not at all:
+Next, head to our base template.
+Right now, the title tag is boring: I can either replace it entirely in a child template or use the default:

 .. code-block:: html+jinja

     <title>{% block title %}Welcome!{% endblock %}</title>

 Let's make this better by adding a little suffix whenever the page title is overridden.
-This shows off the `block function`_, which lets us get at the current value of a block:
+This shows off the `block function`_, which gives us the current value of a block:

 .. code-block:: html+jinja